Charlie Chan: Modern interpretations and criticism

 Some argue that the character's popularity is dependent on its contrast with stereotypes of the Yellow Peril or Japanese people in particular.
 American opinion of China and Chinese Americans grew more positive in the 1920s and '30s in contrast to the Japanese, who were increasingly viewed with suspicion.
 Sheng-mei Ma argues that the character is a psychological over-compensation to "rampant paranoia over the racial other."

-In June 2003, the Fox Movie Channel cancelled a planned Charlie Chan Festival, soon after beginning restoration for cablecasting, after a special-interest group protested.
+In June 2003, the Fox Movie Channel canceled a planned Charlie Chan Festival, soon after beginning restoration for cablecasting, after a special-interest group protested.
 Fox reversed its decision two months later, and on 13 September 2003, the first film in the festival was aired on Fox.
 The films, when broadcast on the Fox Movie Channel, were followed by round-table discussions by prominent East Asians in the American entertainment industry, led by George Takei, most of whom were against the films.
 Collections such as Frank Chin's Aiiieeeee!
 An Anthology of Asian-American Writers and Jessica Hagedorn's Charlie Chan Is Dead are put forth as alternatives to the Charlie Chan stereotype and "[articulate] cultural anger and exclusion as their animating force."
 Fox has released all of its extant Charlie Chan features on DVD, and MGM along with Warner Bros. (the current proprietors of the Monogram library) has issued all of the Sidney Toler and Roland Winters Monogram features on DVD.

 Modern critics, particularly Asian Americans, continue to have mixed feelings on Charlie Chan.
 Fletcher Chan, a defender of the works, argues that the Chan of Biggers's novels is not subservient to white characters, citing The Chinese Parrot as an example; in this novel, Chan's eyes blaze with anger at racist remarks and in the end, after exposing the murderer, Chan remarks "Perhaps listening to a 'Chinaman' is no disgrace."
 In the films, both Charlie Chan in London (1934) and Charlie Chan in Paris (1935) "contain scenes in which Chan coolly and wittily dispatches other characters' racist remarks."
 Yunte Huang manifests an ambivalent attitude, stating that in the US, Chan "epitomizes the racist heritage and the creative genius of this nation's culture."
 Huang also suggests that critics of Charlie Chan may have themselves, at times, "caricatured" Chan himself.